South Dayi District: Sub districts

 There are two sub-districts.
 These are the Peki Town Council and the Tongor Kaira Area Council.
 The Peki Town Council is urban in nature and has its headquarters at Peki Avetile.
 Peki has a lot of educational institutions including secondary and tertiary institutions.
 It also has a government hospital and good water and electricity supplies.

 The Tongor Area Council consists of small communities and townships.
 It has a lively market at Dzemeni.

 Traditional authority

 The chieftaincy institution is an important part of the running of the district.
 The Peki Traditional Council is based at Peki-Blengo.
 Other important traditional authorities in the district include the Kpalime, Kpeve and Tongor.

 Health

 The health facilities in the district include the following:

 Education

 The Evangelical Presbyterian University College has one of its campuses, the Greenhill Campus, at Peki, where the Evangelical Presbyterian Church Seminary was located.
 It was established in 2008.
 The Peki College of Education is a long established teacher training college.
-Senior High Schools in the district include Kpeve Senior High School, Peki Senior High School, Peki Secondary Technical School and the Tongor Secondary Technnical School at Tsanakpe.
+Senior High Schools in the district include Kpeve Senior High School, Peki Senior High School, Peki Secondary Technical School and the Tongor Secondary Technical School at Tsanakpe.